cfenollosa/feedtube/README.md

 # Changelog

+- 1.2, 2018-09-22.
+Give the user the option to Skip video or Retry later when Ctrl-c on youtube-dl
 - 1.1, 2018-08-27.
 Added option to ignore non-ASCII characters in titles.
 Better management of external tools.
 - 1.0, 2018-04-29.
 First working release